MLH/Twilio-GHW-Cloud-Week/README.md

 In a new terminal, paste the edited curl command, and press enter.
 If the code is correct, you'll see a response that says "status: approved".
 If you provide the wrong code, the status will still be "pending".

-### Step 4: Daily challenge complete!
+### Step 4: Challenge complete!
 Time to submit.

-Congratulations on completing the day 3 challenge!
-To submit, take a screenshot of your SMS or WhatsApp application to show you received the OTP and submit it to the GHW Security Week day-of form!
+Congratulations on completing the challenge!
+To submit, take a screenshot of your SMS or WhatsApp application to show you received the OTP and submit it to the GHW Cloud Week day-of form!

 ## Challenge 3: Install the Authy App